This blog is part of a series of blogs about our team. Other blogs include our hiring process,

 In the past we used the arrival of new team members as a trigger to change and improve both the technology stack we use (a topic for another blog), our infrastructure and our processes.

-So even though we did prepare for the first few days, we had a lot of new technology/processes to test and invariably things didn’t run as smooth as we have liked; the phrase “i can’t find the password in lastpass” was heard one too many times :)
+So even though we did prepare for the first few days, we had a lot of new technology/processes to test and invariably things didn’t run as smooth as we have liked; the phrase “I can’t find the password in LastPass” was heard one too many times :)

 Nailing the experience of the first few days; could be as short as the first day, or as long as the first 30 days, is a big reason I am writing this series of blogs.
-In fact, Improving the hiring & onboarding process is part of one of my 3 OKRs for this quarter.
+In fact, improving the hiring & onboarding process is part of the one of my 3 OKRs for this quarter.

 So in the first few days, new team members have a mixture of participating in presentations from other team members, doing small and large tasks and readings lots of materials.
 Here is an outline of the most basic activities